edgelesssys/marblerun/docs/add-service.md

 Adding a service to your application requires two steps:

 1. Building your service together with Marblerun to inject our Marble data plane.
-2. Adding the service to the manifest so it will be recognized and managed by the Coordinator control plane.
+2. Adding the service to the Manifest so it will be recognized and managed by the Coordinator control plane.

 ## Building your service with Marblerun